webroyit/v4e039-WRITaskTracker/README.md

 - `created()` is a life cycle method that is called synchronously after the instance is created
 -  `@dblclick` for double click handler
 - Window `confirm()` displays a dialog box to have the user verify or accept something
+- `v-show` to show the element if the value if true